 Our Clergy

-Rt.
-Rev. Dr +Mike Zulinke, PhD., OSB., OCB.
-Spring Hill, FL
+Abbott Bishop Dr +Mike Zulinke, PhD., OSB., OCB. -Spring Hill, FL

 Bishop Mike is a distinguished Celtic Rite Bishop with extensive experience across various roles in ministry, including church planting, worship leading, pastoral care, marriage counseling, and hospice chaplaincy.
 He has dedicated his life to spreading hope and faith, bringing comfort and spiritual support to many through his roles.
 Mike's ministry spans decades, marked by leadership in worship and pastoral care, and he is widely respected for his compassionate service, particularly in hospice spiritual care.
 He holds a PhD in Historic Theology and is consecrated as a Bishop with Apostolic succession.
-Currently, he serves as Abbott Bishop for the CRCC and the Ordo Celticus Capellani Benedictini, continuing his commitment to parish and hospice chaplaincy within his local community.
+Currently, he serves as Abbott Bishop for the CRC and the Ordo Celticus Capellani Benedictini, continuing his commitment to parish and hospice chaplaincy within his local community.
 Mike’s apostolic succession can be traced to Christ and the apostles through the Anglican, Celtic Catholic, Coptic Orthodox, Greek Orthodox, Old Catholic, Polish Catholic, Russian Orthodox and Roman Catholic lines.

 Abbott Bishop Elect +Joe Schooler, O.C.
-Carm.
-Ventura, CA
+Carm. -Ventura, CA

-community of men and women dedicated to contemplatively living the Gospels and serving the
+Bishop Elect +Joe Schooler is a founding member of the Order of Celtic Carmelites, a largely internet-based community of men and women dedicated to contemplatively living the Gospels and serving the

 spiritual needs of all people through prayer and service.